Am0rphous/Automatic-resize-KVM-Qemu-Kali-VM/README.md

-# Trigger automatic resize of a KVM/QEMU Kali VM
+# Λutomatic resize a KVM/QEMU Kali-VM

 **!!** To make a VM automatically resize when changing the size of the window, use Video VGA instead of e.g. Virtio.
 Also it might be a good idea to give it more vram than only 16 mb.
 Use `sudo virsh edit <my-vm-name>` and adjust `vram` to 65536 / ~64 mb.